Mentor Matching using Machine Learning

 The organization measures success through the ratings provided by students, that is why they wanted to know which features or variables increase the rating.
 Once this was accomplished, we created an algorithm that pairs students with professionals and a Flask dashboard to allow them to implement the algorithm in a user-friendly interface.

 II.
-Data Cleaning and Corpus Creation
+Data Cleaning

 III.
 Feature Importance